-After surgery, you will be transported to the post-anesthesia care unit (PACU) or the recovery room as you recover from the effects of anesthesia.
+After surgery, you will be transported to the recovery room as you recover from the effects of anesthesia.

-Expect to be hooked up to devices that will monitor your progress and check your vital signs such as your blood pressure, heart rate and respirations.
-After your stay in PACU, you will be transported to the appropriate unit. whither you are going home or staying at the hospital.
+You will be hooked up to devices that will monitor your progress and check your vital signs such as your blood pressure, heart rate and respirations.
+After your stay in the recovery room, you will be transported to the orthopedic unit, where you will stay for the duration of your recovery in the hospital.